 The roll held up quite agreeably, with a nice, chewy give, and kept all the ingredients together from first bite to last.
 Not quite an Amoroso, the Philadelphia cheesesteak standard, but a very close approximation.

 This home-grown roll works far better than the hard rolls they bake for Taylor Gourmet.
 My last several sandwiches there were made slightly less enjoyable by those rolls, which impart their own taste, somewhat sweet, into the mix.
 Hoagie rolls need to be sturdy, blank canvases, and while I would happily eat a Sarcone’s roll alone, significant taste is not their role (only slight pun intended).
 Taylor’s switch from Sarcone’s rolls to their own recipe makes sense—it’s an understandably unsustainable business model, given the volume and the potential for logistical disaster—but I still long for a more neutral hard roll from them.
 The soft roll for their cheesesteaks makes up for it, though.

 I have it on good authority that the homemade “white whiz” also earns high marks.
 My culinary counterpart had the ribeye wit’ white whiz and was duly impressed.
 I’m strictly a provolone guy, so I’ll have to take her word for it.

-Simply put, the folks at Taylor Charles Steak & Ice have put together the best cheesesteak this side of the Schuylkill.
+Simply put, the folks at Taylor Charles Steak & Ice have put together the best cheesesteak this far from the Schuylkill.
 Good value, great ingredients, careful preparation.
-All I need now is a gruff voice on the other end of the phone when I place a delivery order and it’s like I’m in Philly . . .
+All I need now is a gruff voice on the other end of the phone when I place a delivery order and it’s like I’m in Philly…

 With three sandwich stops already in Philadelphia’s Italian Market, one might think we had sampled the full range of tastes on Ninth Street, but the epic Philadelphia Sandwich Tour had one more stop on this street.